 Now, this is something that you should be vigilant about.
 It would be best to be sure that you are eligible for earned income tax credit or other similar credit benefits to save up your taxes.

 IRS allows certain tax benefits to taxpayers if they have dependents, for instance, aged parents or children.

 For example, you can claim a child tax credit worth up to $2,000 if your children are below 17.
 In addition to this, if you pay for child care, you can further claim up to $1,050 for one kid and up to $2,100 if you have more than one kid.

 Note that dependent benefits are not only limited to children and relatives.
 If you have a boyfriend or a girlfriend whom you support financially, you can claim up to $500 in tax credit.

-All you need to do is collect the correct information, such as the social security number of your dependent, and you can attach it with your Form when filing tax.
+All you need to do is collect the correct information, such as the social security number of your dependent, and you can attach it to your Form when filing taxes.